ctontario/slate/source/includes/_QuickSTART.md

 ```

-Marks a QuickSTART Site Pre-Screen as complete by CTO
+Marks a QuickSTART Site Pre-Screen as complete by CTO.
+The site status must be 'screen'

 ### HTTP Request